Skip to main content

 supervised_agents: ["research_agent", "analysis_agent", "synthesis_agent"]

-return_to_supervisor: false
+return_to_supervisor: true

 max_handoffs: 15